Value Stream Mapping: Definition, Steps and Examples

 While value stream mapping is usually used for manufacturing processes, the same principles can apply to other industries too.

 First up, you need to decide what you want to map.
 In some businesses, one value stream map can cover just about everything the company does.
-This is especially true if your company produces a single product.
+This works well if your company produces a single product.

-If you have a complex mix of products or services, however, then you’d have to draw a separate map for each.
-With which process you’d start is, of course, up to you.
-Generally, though, you’d want to start off with the highest value areas.
+If you have a complex mix of products or services, though, then you’d have to draw a separate map for each.
+With which process you would start is, of course, up to you.
+Generally, though, you would want to start off with the highest value areas.

 As you work, you will create your map - but be ready to make changes as you go.
 Someone may just remember a missed step somewhere along the line, and that can change the whole picture.